kobiso/kobiso.github.io/_posts/research/2018-02-02-research-optimization.md

 ![Gradient Descent]({{ site.url }}{{ site.baseurl }}/assets/images/optimization/gradient descent.png){:height="90%" width="90%"}

+- **Drawback of Gradient Descent**
+  - The traditional batch gradient descent will calculate the gradient of the whole data set.
+  - But it will perform only one update, hence it can be very slow and hard to control for datasets which are very large and don't fit in the memory.
+  - Also, it computes redundant updates for large data sets.

 - **Learning Rate**
   - Learning rate is an amount of decreasing function of each time.
   - Large learning rate could make it bounce back and forth around the minimum.
   - Small learning rate makes it search with a small step and converge very slow.

-- **Drawback of Gradient Descent**
-  - The traditional batch gradient descent will calculate the gradient of the whole data set.
-  - But it will perform only one update, hence it can be very slow and hard to control for datasets which are very large and don't fit in the memory.
-  - Also, it computes redundant updates for large data sets.

 ![Learning Rate]({{ site.url }}{{ site.baseurl }}/assets/images/optimization/learning rate.png)

 ## Stochastic Gradient Descent
 - **Point**: **Stochastic gradient descent** performs a parameter update for each training example $$x^i$$ and label $$y^i$$.

 **Stochastic gradient descent (SGD)** is a stochastic approximation of the gradient descent and iterative method for minimizing an objective function.
-First SGD was used with each training example (one batch), but these days, we used mini-batch for better performance which also called *mini batch gradient descent*.
+First SGD was used with each training example (one batch), but these days, we used mini-batch for better performance which is also called *mini batch gradient descent*.

 - **Motivation**
   - A recurring problem in machine learning is that large training sets are necessary for good generalization, but it cause more computationally expensive.